shwestrick/shwestrick.github.io/_drafts/useful-races.md

 In their [paper](https://www.cs.cmu.edu/~blelloch/papers/SBFG13.pdf),
 Shun et al. consider multiple reasonable models and argue that for $$n$$ contending priority updates, we can expect approximately $$O(\log n)$$ successful CAS operations.
-In the context of BFS, $$n$$ here corresponds to the maximum degree of a vertex.
+In the context of BFS, the variable $$n$$ corresponds to the maximum degree of a vertex, as this will be the maximum number of contending priority updates.
 Therefore, the total number of memory updates in this approach will be approximately $$|V| \log \delta$$, where $$\delta$$ is the maximum degree of any vertex.
 Not bad!